Grace-Note-LLC/distributed-chess/devpost.md

 There were a lot of bugs, such as:
 - sometimes the bot would play the worst possible move
+- the king could be captured
 - the MoveGenerator would generate impossible moves
-- the bot would sometimes make very obviously bad moves
 - the bot would take a long time to find an optimal move
 - if there was no move possible, the bot was unable to recognize it was at a checkmate or stalemate
-- lack of collision detection
+- lack of collision (capture) detection
 - statefulness broke Board responsibility
 - capturing was not properly removing the pieces
 - bot did not consider forced checkmates